 Insects There are biting insects, though not usually as a major problem.

 Group size is restricted to 12 clients maximum.

-Flights are by scheduled airline, from either London Heathrow or Manchester.
+Flights are from London Gatwick.
 We may be able to offer flight arrangements from another airport and/or or quote without flights so you can make your own arrangements.
 If you wish to add an extension either before or after your holiday, please contact us and we will be happy to arrange this for you.

 Paco Madrigal is an exceptional local Leader.
 Paco will personally lead the holiday, and we are fortunate to secure his services.
 Paco was raised in the lowland rain forest of Sarapiqui, Costa Rica, and has over 20 years experience guiding both bird watching and natural history tours throughout Costa Rica.
 As a child, the rain forest was his backyard playground.
 He learned about the diverse local plants and animals from his father who had learned from his father.
 Paco became the first resident naturalist guide at the nearby Selva Verde Lodge tropical reserve, and in 1989 was selected to participate in the first 4 month intensive training course for naturalist guides, sponsored by the World Wildlife Fund and the Organization for Tropical Studies.